FuhrerStein/VisImSorter2/README.md

 ## Supported image types
 Initial version works with common image formats: jpg, png, jpeg, gif as well as raw formats, namely nef and dng.
 More formats will be added as needed.
-If you want to try other formats yourself, try changing variable declarations of plain_file_types and raw_file_types inside the code.
+If you want to try other formats yourself, try changing variable declarations of plain_file_types and raw_file_types inside ImageLoader.py.

 ## Author
 Author is Dmytro Zheludko.